 On the second day, we trekked to what is called the Small Ritsa, which is a smaller version of the main lake.
 It is a half-day trek and we only saw one other group of trekkers.

-Alternatively, there are many roads and trails around the lake.
-With my Russian friends, we explored a little bit around by car.
+Alternatively, there are many roads and trails around the lake waiting to be explored.

 How to get to Lake Ritsa from Sukhumi